phisko/kengine/components/functions/OnMouseCaptured.md

 ## Usage

-This `function Component` is implemented in graphics systems (such as the [OpenGLSystem](../../systems/opengl/OpenGLSystem.md)) to perform the actual mouse capture.
+This `function Component` is implemented in graphics systems to perform the actual mouse capture.

 It may also be implemented in user `systems` to be used as a callback, so that they may be notified when the mouse is captured.